 - Litigation – Trusts and Estates

 - Top tier for Commercial Litigation in Chambers USA Guide to America’s Leading Lawyers for Business.
+From publication:

 - “Interviewees confirm the ‘outstanding talents’ of first-rate commercial litigation partner Michael Griffinger, who is well versed in helping companies from myriad sectors in seeing off litigious threats.
 ‘We have nothing to say except only the most glowing of words,’ sources report.”